raybags-web-dev/raybags-web-dev/README.md

 ## THERE YOU ARE 👋.
 ### Welcome to my profile

 I'm Raymond, passionate about the internet of things.
-I love and enjoy working with, transforming and visualizing data from different sources as well as telling stories with it.
+I love and enjoy working with, transforming and visualizing data from different sources.

 1. ### Passionate About:
   - Data
-  - Wed development
+  - Web development
   - Cloud computing

 2. ### Interested in: